June 2025

 Region 4

-Seattle Caregiver’s Support Group
+Seattle Caregivers’ Support Group

-Sunday, Feb.
-16 at 2:30 – 4:30 p.m.
+Sunday, May 18 at 2:30 – 4:30 p.m.

 We know that driving across the city can be a daunting task, and we think you’ll feel rewarded by the time spent surrounded by others who “get it” and can help you through the challenges of raising kids and navigating the system.
 This group meets monthly and is open for all kinship, relatives, and foster families to come together in a safe and supportive environment.
-Foster parents awaiting placement are also welcome.
-Light snacks will be provided.
-Children and teens are welcome, but RSVP is required to confirm childcare availability.
-Contact Lisa about this support group by emailing her at southseattlecares@gmail.com.
+This group welcomes tribal families, CPA-licensed families as well as foster, adoptive, guardianship and foster parents awaiting placement.

 Mt.
-Baker Park Presbyterian Church is located at: 3201 Hunter Blvd.
+Baker Park Presbyterian Church is located at 3201 Hunter Blvd.
 South, Seattle.
 Please enter through the door on the west side of the building, on 37th Avenue S. While the church has graciously provided space for this event, the group has no religious affiliation, and all families are welcome to attend.

 Region 5